miles-1/SkillsGroup/python/lesson00/README.md

 >
 > Return to your home directory by typing `cd ~` and hitting enter.
 >
 > Now, while in your home directory, type `cd De` and hit tab.
 Note that it autocompletes to say `cd Desktop`, since `Desktop` is the only folder in your home directory that starts with the letters `De`.
 This is pretty darn helpful.
+Hit enter and it will take you to the desktop.
 >
+> We've already said that in the terminal, `~` means the home folder.
+It is also the case that `.` means "current folder" and `..` means "one folder up".
+Therefore, `cd .` effectively does nothing and `cd ..` will take you one folder up.
+>
+> Now, check this out: After going to the desktop folder with the instructions of the last paragraph, hit the up arrow.
+This pulls up the previous command.
+Hit it again to see the one before that, etc. Play around with that.
-> Leave your terminal open.
+>
+> Finish by returning to the desktop.

 You'll notice here that unlike the `pwd` command, the `cd` command takes an *argument* after it.
 An *argument* is information that a command accepts that helps specify what you want to do.
 In this case, the argument for `cd` is simply the destination you want to go to.